 The most important thing when looking for a course to get that all-important TEFL certificate is to do your research and make an informed choice.

 Should you take an online TEFL course or an on-site one to get your TEFL certification?
-Generally speaking, there is a hierarchy of recognition and acceptance by employers when it comes to these different types of certificate.
+To answer this, here’s a (very) brief history of TEFL courses:

-5. What do you need to do a TEFL course?
+What are the requirements to do a TEFL course?

 This depends on the individual TEFL certification provider.
 In general you should be at least 18 years old and have sufficient educational qualifications to gain entry to higher education.
 If you are a non-native speaker of English you should be able to demonstrate a high level of English language skills.

-For a lot of on-site courses (and some online courses) you’ll need to fill out an application form for the TEFL course.
+For a lot of on-site courses (and some online courses) you’ll need to fill out an application form.
 You may need to complete a language awareness task to demonstrate that you have the ability to understand different aspects of the English language.
-TEFL certification providers aren’t looking for mastery of language use here, just awareness!)
+TEFL certification providers aren’t looking for mastery of language use here, just awareness!
 You may also have an interview.

-6. Do you have to have a degree to do a TEFL course?
+Do you need a degree to do a TEFL course?

-Again, whether or not you need a degree depends on the individual centre offering the TEFL certification course.
-Normally it’s not a requirement, although you should be aware that a degree is a requirement to teach English in quite a few countries.
+Again, whether or not you need a degree depends on the individual centre offering the course.
+Normally it’s not a requirement for the course itself, although you should be aware that a degree is a requirement to teach English in quite a few countries.
 So the restriction of not having a degree normally comes at the job search stage, not at the certification stage.

-7. How much does it cost to do a TEFL certification course?
+How much does it cost to do a TEFL course?

-To get TEFL certified can cost anywhere from £50 to £1500 or more.
-Online courses are cheaper because they don’t require the physical presence of tutors for a 4 week period or the hiring of premises, and other associated costs.
-I have seen short courses with a special offer running for £50, although the usual cost for online TEFL certification courses is between £150 and £400.
+Getting TEFL certified can cost anywhere from £50 to £1500 or more.
+Online courses are cheaper because they don’t require the physical presence of tutors for a 4 week period, or the hiring of premises and other associated costs.
+I’ve seen short courses with a special offer running for £50, although the usual cost for online courses is between £150 and £500.
+4-week, on-site courses usually cost between about £1000 and £2000.

-There are also weekend or 3-day courses, sometimes designed as introductory courses, to give you a taste of TEFL to see if it’s for you before you take the plunge into a longer TEFL certification program.
+There are also weekend or 3-day courses, sometimes designed as “tasters”, to give you an introduction to TEFL to see if it’s for you before you take the plunge into a longer program.

 A further option is an MA in TESOL, a route commonly followed in the US.
 As with most Masters degrees, these take one year or longer and consequently tend to cover theory and methodology in greater detail.

 Most online courses are sold as a number of hours of study.
-So one provider may offer 40, 80 and 120 hour online courses, for example.
-The time you take to do this of course depends on how fast and how often you work!
+So, for example, a provider may offer 40, 80, 120 and 160 hour online courses.
+The actual time you spend on the course depends on how fast you work and how thoroughly you digest the course material!

 The CELTA and Trinity Cert TESOL have both been regulated in the UK by Ofqual at Level 5 on the Regulated Qualifications Framework (RQF).
 This is equivalent to an HND, Foundation degree, Diploma of Higher Education or level 5 NVQ.

-Some other courses are accredited by bodies with Ofqual ratings too.
-For example, Training Qualifications UK (TQUK) accredits some TEFL certification courses by some providers, also to level 5 on the RQF.
+Some other courses are accredited by bodies with Ofqual ratings too, or by equivalent governamental bodies in other countries.
+For example, Training Qualifications UK (TQUK) accredits courses by some providers, also to level 5 on the RQF; the Australian Qualifications Framework (AQF) accredits courses to a similar level.

 So the best TEFL course for you depends on your individual circumstances.
-It should be one that is suitably accredited and has a good reputation, and will secure you a job in the place where you want to teach.
+It should be one that is suitably accredited, has a good reputation and will secure you a job in the place where you want to teach.
 Beyond that, though, your choice of TEFL course will depend on some or all of these things:

-• Whether you want to take the course in your home country or in the country where you want to teach
+- Whether you want to take the course in your home country in the country where you want to teach, or online.

-Check out our 4-week, fully accredited TEFL courses at School of TEFL.
-These courses qualify you to teach anywhere in the world or online, and come to you from the same awesome and dedicated team behind Eslbase.
+Check out our fully accredited online and on-site TEFL courses at School of TEFL.
+These courses qualify you to teach anywhere in the world or online and come to you from the same awesome and dedicated team behind Eslbase.
 Start your TEFL journey with us!

 I think you could do a course anyway, without doing an English course.
 The main thing is that during teaching practice, you know and can demonstrate what you’re talking about, grammar-wise, lexis-wise etc.